 How to Avoid Mouse Infestation

 When facing the threat of a mice invasion in your home, the stakes are high.
 Your family, your belongings, your food, and most importantly, the home itself are all under threat of severe mice damage.
+The general rule of thumb is not to feed the mice.

 - Take out your garbage regularly and block holes that let light in.
 Rubbish and light attract these pests.